rubenwardy/minetest_modding_book/_en/map/objects.md

 ## Object Properties

+Object properties are used to tell the client how to render and deal with an object.
+It's not possible to define custom properties, because the properties are for the engine to use, by definition.

 Unlike nodes, objects have a dynamic rather than set appearance.
 You can change how an object looks, among other things, at any time by updating its properties.